-For additional information on driving bits, refer to Guidelines for Bits in Pennsylvania 4-H Horse Shows available from county extension offices or the PA 4-H Horse Program website.
+For additional information on driving bits, refer to Guidelines for Bits in Pennsylvania 4-H Horse Shows available from county extension offices or the Pennsylvania 4-H Horse Program SharePoint website.

-For additional information on harness, refer to Guidelines for Harness in Pennsylvania 4-H Horse Shows available from county extension offices or the PA 4-H Horse Program website.
+For additional information on harness, refer to Quick Guide for Driving in Pennsylvania 4-H Horse Shows available from county extension offices or the Pennsylvania 4-H Horse Program SharePoint and Cloverlink websites.